Japanese JLPT Grammar Point

 Key Takeaways

-• It differs from similar expressions by emphasizing unexpectedness.
+• It differs from other contrastive conjunctions by emphasizing the unexpected nature of the outcome.

 Quick Recap Quiz